anuket-project/anuket-specifications/doc/ref_model/chapters/chapter03.md

 :  monitors and collects information on all events and the current state of all physical and virtual resources

 **Additional Management Functions**
-: include identity management, policy management (e.g. to enforce security policies), etc.
+: include identity management, access management, policy management (e.g. to enforce security policies), etc.

 **Compute Resources Manager**
 : provides a mechanism to provision virtual resources with the help of physical compute resources